shao-lab/MAnorm/docs/source/install.rst

 PyPI_ or Bioconda_, the commands below show how to install the latest release of MAnorm.

 .. warning::
-    Starting from v1.2.0, MAnorm no longer support Window platform.
+    Starting from v1.2.0, MAnorm no longer support Windows platform.
 .. warning::
-    Starting from v1.3.0, MAnorm drops support for versions below Python 3.6.
+    Starting from v1.3.0, MAnorm drops support for Python versions below 3.6.

 Install from PyPI